Jack (1996 film): Production

 Francis Ford Coppola came across the James DeMonaco and Gary Nadeau script Jack and resonated with it describing it as a "warm fable" that reminded him of his work on Peggy Sue Got Married.
 Coppola in particular saw parallels between the isolation and loneliness that Jack's rapid aging caused and his own childhood experience with polio as well as the grief over the short life of his son Gian-Carlo "Gio" Coppola to whom he'd dedicate the film.
 Coppola also voiced a desire to make a film which his then nine-year-old granddaughter, Gia, could see.
-Coppola and Robin Williams had been acquainted for years and had discussed off and on the possibility of them working together on a project, and Coppola felt with Williams' energy he'd be perfect for the role of a boy trapped in a man's body.
+Coppola and Robin Williams had been acquainted for years and had discussed off and on the possibility of them working together on a project, and Coppola felt with Williams's energy he'd be perfect for the role of a boy trapped in a man's body.

 In January 1995, it was announced that Williams would star in Jack with Coppola set to direct.
 John Travolta was interested in playing the lead role of Jack, but due to an apology from Disney to Williams regarding royalties from Aladdin, Williams was guaranteed the role.
+Former Hollywood Pictures President Ricardo Mestres encouraged Disney to acquire the script in June 1994 after finding the script while on a trip to New York.
+In a 2025 interview with IndieWire, DeMonaco and Nadeau wrote the script together with the intention of Nadeau to direct.
+Following the script's acquisition by Disney, Nadeau was fired from the director's position as Williams had a directors list which included Coppola, Martin Scorsese, Barry Levinson, and Brian De Palma.
+DeMonaco assumed this was simply political grandstanding by Williams against Disney and that Nadau would be rehired when Williams' director choices said no with DeMonaco taken aback when Coppola said yes.
+While DeMonaco recalled his experience with Coppola rather fondly, a regime change saw Michael Ovitz become head of the Walt Disney Company.
+When Ovitz saw what Coppola was doing on Jack, he sent in studio notes to Coppola demanding the melancholy tone be enlivened and more morbid scenes excised from the film.
+Neither Coppola nor DeMonaco were satisfied with the final film.

 Release

+The film was theatrically released on August 9, 1996.
+A home video release followed on February 4, 1997.

 Jack debuted at number one at the US box office and grossed roughly $58.6 million in the United States and Canada, and $78 million worldwide, on a budget of $45 million.